-My Grandma made this exact casserole for years, and even submitted it for inclusion in a church cookbook.
+My Grandma made this exact casserole for decades, and even submitted it for inclusion in a church cookbook.
 I found the recipe in that same cookbook years later, and I’m sharing it with you.

-It’s not Thanksgiving at our house without Sweet Potato Casserole with Pecans.
+It’s not Thanksgiving at our house without this traditional sweet potato casserole.
 Creamed Corn Casserole, Cranberry Jell-O Salad, and Mashed Potato Casserole are also on the menu.
-Along with green beans and a turkey breast to round out the meal, it’s a table of family favorites that we enjoy year after year.

 Ingredients